-While CNG provides better GHG and fuel costs reductions, LPG can have other benefits.
+benefits.
 For example, LPG refueling systems typically cost significantly less to install.
 LPG fuel tanks are also smaller than CNG, resulting in less loss of cargo and/or passenger capacity.

 Interest in CNG and LPG vehicles is growing globally.
 In the U.S., for example, sales of Ford's commercial vehicles with CNG/LPG prepped engine packages increased by more than 350 percent from 2009 to early 2013.
 Today, CNG/LPG prep packages are purchased 3 to 5 percent of Ford vehicles that offer this option.
 In the U.S., we provide gaseous prepped engine packages as a factory installed option on select commercial vehicles.
 We work with qualified vehicle modifiers (QVM) to convert vehicles with gaseous prepped engines to CNG and LPG fuel systems.
 Ford has established a rigorous qualification program for QVMs that provides guidance, modification recommendations, and engine operating specifications required to ensure customer satisfaction and reliability in line with Ford Motor Company standards.
-We perform on-site assessments at each QVM location to ensure customer service.
+We perform on-site assessments at each QVM location to ensure conformance to a high standard of manufacturing, assembly, workmanship and customer service.
 We currently work with five QVM suppliers for CNG conversions (Altech-Eco, IMPCO, Landi Renzo, Venchurs and Westport) and one QVM for LPG conversions (ROUSH CleanTech).